swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 #### Sender: Invoking a distributed method

-Calls of a distributed method on a remote distributed actor reference need to be turned into a runtime introspectable representation which will be passed to the `remoteCall` method of a specific distributed actor system implementation.
+A call to a distributed method (or computed property) on a remote distributed actor reference needs to be turned into a runtime introspectable representation which will be passed to the `remoteCall` method of a specific distributed actor system implementation.

 In this section, we'll see what happens for the following `greet(name:)` distributed method call: